Term(s): Terms 1-2

 - MA4K9 Research (R-Projects): Essential for students intending to pursue further mathematical studies such as a PhD or other research degree.
 It is also highly recommended for students going on to careers (such as quantitative analysis in finance) in which developing mathematics will be a vital skill.
 Finally, it is for anyone wishing to experience the joy of mathematical study at the frontiers of research.

-- MA4K8 Maths-in-Action (MiA-Projects): These projects are primarily aimed at those who seek to further develop their skills in public speaking and writing.
-The projects involve understanding deeply how mathematics underpins a particular topic in the modern world and then communicating this understanding in the form of a presentation to the general public, a written popular science article, and a written scholarly report at the MMath level.
+- MA4K8 Maths-in-Action (MiA-Projects): These projects are primarily aimed at those who seek to further develop their communication skills in speaking and writing.
+The projects involve understanding deeply how mathematics underpins a particular topic in the modern world and then communicating this understanding in the form of a presentation, a written popular science article, and a written scholarly report at the MMath level.

 IMPORTANT: Please note the Important Dates sections below for the R-Projects and the MiA Projects.
 Deadlines must be strictly adhered to!